Panel User Guide

 Service Levels

 The Service Levels and Minimum Expected Performance requirements are outlined in Table 1 of Schedule 7 of the Head Agreement and will apply from the Commencement Date.
-Only Service Level 3 (SL3) and 4 (SL4) are relevant to Agencies’ performance reporting requirements, incorporating:
+Only Service Level 3 (SL3) and 4 (SL4) are relevant to entities’ performance reporting requirements, incorporating:

-• Calculation method – Finance will determine the level of compliance with this Service Level by analysing Agency reports on the Service Provider’s performance against the Performance Management Framework using information provided in the Agency Satisfaction Survey, and records of security incidents or breaches to clause 23.
+• Calculation method – Finance will determine the level of compliance with this Service Level by analysing entity reports on the Service Provider’s performance against the Performance Management Framework using information provided in the Agency Satisfaction Survey, and records of security incidents or breaches to clause 23.

 Performance Measures